Long-term growth versus short-term gain?

 Narrow financial measures lead to short-term indicators that do not reflect a company’s true value.
 And companies must take ownership of the ‘runway’ before them if they are to take off for the long haul to sustainable success.
 Flash-in-the-pan chief executive tenures (where rewards are linked to current-year financial performance alone), under-investment and disregard for human capital are all symptoms of short-termism and the potential for a bumpy landing.

-Taking a long-term view helps to chart the route forward, especially in a world uncertain of the exact nature of the business environment it will be operating in just two or three years’ time.
+Taking a long-term view helps to chart the route forward, especially in a world uncertain of the exact nature of the business environment in which it will be operating in just two or three years’ time.
 FCLT Global (specialists in looking beyond the business horizon), in partnership with McKinsey, researched the performance of companies with a long-term value focus.
 Published in the Harvard Business Review, the results indicate that ‘companies that manage for long-term value creation have consistently outperformed their peers since 2001, across almost every financial metric that matters’.
 McKinsey released its own discussion paper in this area, ‘Measuring the Economic Impact of Short-termism’.
 Its findings are that firms with a long-term view exhibit stronger fundamentals, deliver superior financial performance, retain investment in difficult times and add more to general economic output and growth than those whose focus falls mainly on the next quarter or half-year figures.